needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/interaction-layers.md

 ## Interaction Layer Mask Updater

 If you're upgrading your project from a version prior to XR Interaction Toolkit 2.0.0 then it's recommended to update the interaction layer masks in your Interactables and Interactors.
-This can be done through the following dialog box that is shown after the package installation or by clicking **Run Interaction Layer Mask Updater** in **Edit &gt; Project Settings &gt; XR Interaction Toolkit**.
+This can be done through the following dialog box that is shown after the package installation or by clicking **Run Interaction Layer Mask Updater** in **Edit** &gt; **Project Settings** &gt; **XR Plug-in Management** &gt; **XR Interaction Toolkit**.
 Select **I Made a Backup, Go Ahead!** to scan your project for layers that were used and convert to interaction layers.

 ![interaction-layer-mask-updater](images/interaction-layer-mask-updater.png)